tethysplatform/tethys/docs/installation/production/overview.rst

 Daphne
 ------

-An ASGI server for hosting Django Channels web applications, of which Tethys Platform is one.
+An ASGI server for hosting Django Channels web applications, of which Tethys Portal is one.
 Daphne is used in the Tethys Portal production installation to host Tethys Portal, which is an ASGI application.

 Supervisor
 ----------